Asymptotically Minimax Robust Hypothesis Testing: Derivation of Minimax Equations and Problem Formulation

 \subsection{Minimax Equations}

-The minimax robust test that is intended to be designed is a likelihood ratio test with $\hat l=\hat{g}_1/\hat{g}_0$, for which the worst case data samples are also obtained from $\hat{g}_0$ and $\hat{g}_1$.
-As a result, $t=0$ can safely be selected as the optimum threshold.
-Hence, using the equalities, \begin{enumerate} \item $t=0$ \item $-\inf(f)=\sup(-f)$ for $f<0$ \item $\inf(-f)=-\sup(f)$ \end{enumerate} the minimax equations can be obtained from \eqref{eq28} and \eqref{eq29} as
+The minimax robust test that is intended to be designed is a likelihood ratio test with \text{$\hat l=\hat{g}_1/\hat{g}_0$}, for which the worst case data samples are also obtained from $\hat{g}_0$ and $\hat{g}_1$.
+As a result, $t=0$ can safely be selected as the optimum threshold, see the proof of Theorem~\ref{theorem01}.
+Hence, using $t=0$ together with \text{$-\inf(x)=\sup(-x)$} for $x<0$ and \text{$\inf(-x)=-\sup(x)$} the minimax equations can be obtained from \eqref{eq29} and \eqref{eq28} as

 In their current forms, these two coupled equations are mathematically intractable, especially if $\mathscr{G}_0$ and $\mathscr{G}_1$ are infinite sets.
 A solution found for \eqref{eq37} with the least favorable densities $\hat{g}_0$ and $\hat{g}_1$ implies